-It is anticipated that funds for Workforce Services contracts will range from approximately \$500,000 to \$2,500,000 for the solicited contract period.
+It is anticipated that funds for Workforce Services contracts will range from approximately \$500,000 to \$2,500,000 per year for each year of the solicited contract period.
 However, the estimated funding award will be contingent on the number of jobseekers and employers proposed to be served, the number of jobseekers proposed to be placed in self-sufficient employment and the number of successful respondents, as solely determined by the SFWIB.